7 Grapefruit Seed Extract Uses, and the Risks to Know Before Using It

 Grapefruit seed extract uses are numerous due to its action as a highly concentrated, natural general antimicrobial and antioxidant.
 Grapefruit seed extract benefits include killing all kinds of infectious microbes—bacterial, viral, and fungal—at least in test tube and animal studies.[1,2]

 The main compounds in grapefruit seeds thought to be responsible for its ability to kill infectious agents are chemical compounds (polyphenols) known as limonoids and naringenin.
 These intensely powerful compounds act as antimicrobials and antioxidants, not only killing dangerous microbes but protecting the body’s tissues against the excessive production of reactive oxygen species which occurs when these pathogens infect the tissues.

-Grapefruit seed extract comes in a number of different delivery forms, concentrations, and dosages.
+A grapefruit seed extract dosage may come in a number of different delivery forms and concentrations.
 Liquids and/or capsules can be used whether the infection is on the skin; in the ears, nose, or mouth; or in the gastrointestinal tract.
 Grapefruit seed extract is also used as a preservative and antimicrobial in natural personal care products as well as by the food industry for food preservation.

 Grapefruit Seed Extract Side Effects and Warnings